 In this webcast Ben Ritchie gives an update on the half year to 31 July 2013.
 Ben covers a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.

-We retain a cautious tone to our outlook despite strong equity market performance in recent times.
+We retain a cautious tone to our outlook despite strong equity market performance in recent times, particularly since corporate earnings have struggled to keep pace.
 Economies around the world are providing varied signals in terms of their outlook for growth and a number of salient structural issues remain unresolved.
 We take comfort that companies are, in general, in good shape and that valuations, although not cheap on an absolute basis, look attractive relative to other asset classes.
 The portfolio retains exposure to a mixture of robust businesses with strong competitive positions and healthy financial characteristics.
-We continue to believe that these attributes are the best way to ensure attractive earnings and dividend growth over the long term
+We continue to believe that these attributes are the best way to ensure attractive earnings and dividend growth over the long term.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited